jcruz97/one-pager-asf/README.md

 Don't be afraid to ask if you have an hesitation on how I work on this website or for any problem encountered.

 ### Done as part of the web-developper course @BeCode.

+Websites content are used for educationnal material, I do not owe it and will to use it on commercial purposes.